-- 6. Provide adequate supervision for students whose bus schedules necessitate their early arrival or late departure from school or Head Start; - 7.
+- 5. Provide supervision of loading and unloading areas at or near the school or Head Start Center and provide ongoing evaluation of route pick-up and dropoff locations for safety; - 6.
+Provide adequate supervision for students whose bus schedules necessitate their early arrival or late departure from school or Head Start; - 7.
 Promote public understanding of, and support for, the school transportation program; - 8.
 Develop and implement local student transportation policies and regulations, including those for students with special needs; - 9.
-Provide transportation personnel with opportunities for growth in jobrelated activities; - 10.
+Provide transportation personnel with opportunities for growth in job-related activities; - 10.
 Provide a library of resources to ensure that transportation personnel have the proper tools to operate a safe and efficient program, including but not limited to, the following resources: - a.
 Applicable federal, state and local laws, codes and regulations; - b.
 Applicable manuals and guidelines; - c.
 On-line connectivity for access to all internet and other resources; - d.
 Applicable trade journals and organizations' publications; and - 11.
 Provide contract management (if applicable).